 If you’re publishing with WordPress, check out my Feed Delta Updates plugin for WordPress.

 Server-hinted next-pull interval

 Feed readers should apply their default freshness policies (“update every nth hour”) for all feeds, but adjust it on a per-feed basis to accommodate the freshness interval headers that was last returned by the server.
-Be aware that these change, and that they should be updated for responses that either return a valid feed (status codes in the 2xx range) or 304 Not Modified response status.
+Be aware that these change, and that they should be updated for responses that either return a valid feed with status codes in the 2xx range or 304 Not Modified response status.

 The freshness interval headers are merely suggestions for when the feed should be pulled next, so feed readers are free to concatenate multiple expired feeds and pull them all in batches.
 This reduces the feed readers network chattiness, allows wireless communication antennas to enter sleep mode, and saves on battery by limiting CPU and network activities to batches rather than an inefficient low background tricky.

 When a server has new entries scheduled to be published in the future, it can lower its max-age responses beforehand the publication time to make sure feed readers will get the scheduled entry sooner.
-However, be sure to to introduce an element of random time drift to avoid having every feed reader pull the feed at the exact same second!
-(The “thundering horde” problem.)
+However, be sure to introduce an element of random time drift to avoid having every feed reader pull the feed at the exact same second!
+This is know as the “thundering horde”.
 If you’re publishing with WordPress (or want to see a reference implementation), check out my Cache-Control plugin for WordPress that implements the described behavior.